The spectral property of hypergraph coverings: Preliminaries

 In Theorem \ref{PF1}(3), if taking $\B=\A$ and $y$ an eigenvector of $\A$ associated with $\rho(\A)$, then

-where $D_{y}:=\diag(\frac{y_1}{|y_1|}, \cdots, \frac{y_n}{|y_n|})$.
+where $D_{y}:=\diag(\frac{y_1}{|y_1|}, \ldots,\frac{y_n}{|y_n|})$.
 In general, let $\A$ be a tensor of order $m$ and dimension $n$.
 Denote

-where $D$ is an $n \times n$ invertible diagonal matrix such that $d_{11}=1$.
-It was proved that $\Dg^{(0)}(\A)$ is an abelian group under the usual matrix multiplication, and it is a stabilizer of $\A$ under a certain permutation action; see \cite[Lemmas 2.5-2.6]{FBH}.
+where $D=\diag(d_{11},\cdots,d_{nn})$ is an $n \times n$ invertible diagonal matrix such that $d_{11}=1$.
+It was shown that $\Dg^{(0)}(\A)$ is an abelian group under the usual matrix multiplication, and it is a stabilizer of $\A$ under a certain permutation action; see \cite[Lemmas 2.5-2.6]{FBH}.

 \begin{defi}[\cite{FBH}] For a general tensor $\A$, the cardinality of the abelian group $\Dg^{(0)}(\A)$, denoted by $s(\A)$, is called the \emph{stabilizing index} of $\A$. \end{defi}